-The year 2002 marked the first year the Human Rights Campaign released their Corporate Equality Index, a yearly ranking of the LGBTQ-friendliness of companies based on their non-discrimination policies and philanthropy.
+The year 2002 marked the first time the Human Rights Campaign released their Corporate Equality Index, an annual ranking of the LGBTQ-friendliness of companies based on their non-discrimination policies and philanthropy.
 Back then, Lockheed Martin, the aerospace and defense juggernaut, tied for last, with a score of zero, alongside two other companies.
 Today, things have changed: Lockheed has its own page on Dan Savage's It Gets Better Project and is an outsized presence at DC's Capital Pride.
 In this year's Index, the company nabbed a perfect score—its ninth in a row.

 Whether that represents progress or not, however, depends on who you ask.
 Protesters from "No Justice, No Pride" certainly weren't interested in the company's transformation when they formed a human chain around Lockheed Martin's float at Capital Pride last Thursday, bringing the parade to a stumbling halt.